Fractal-Tess/spektar/README.md

 A Rust-based audio spectrum visualizer that displays real-time frequency analysis of the system's audio input.

+> ** Currently not working due to wayland sink issues:

 ## Features

 - Real-time audio spectrum visualization